Palash90/site-assets/blogs/build-your-own-nn/README.md

 An array matches our requirements and is super fast.
 However, in Rust arrays can't grow or shrink dynamically at run time.
 To maintain flexibility, we'll use `Vec` instead.
 So a basic implementation of our `Tensor` can work well with `Vec<Vec<f32>>`.
 However, there are two problems in that approach.

-1. **Indirection (Pointer Chasing):** A `Vec` of `Vec`s is very performance-intensive structure.
+1. **Indirection (Pointer Chasing):** A `Vec` of `Vec`s is a very performance-intensive structure.
 Each inner `Vec` is a separate heap allocation.
 Accessing elements requires jumping to different memory locations.
 2. **Rigidity:** `Vec` of `Vec` would permanently limit our application to a 2D matrix and later, if we want to support higher dimension tensors, we would have to change our code.

 To avoid these problems, we'll use two `Vec`s instead.
 One will hold the data in a flat _1D_ structure and the other will hold the _shape_ definition like this: